Vaccaro's Desserts

 is demonstrated in each cannoli,

-and I hope they're like none you've ever tasted.
+and they're like none you've ever tasted.

 about us imageabout us imageabout us image